How to make a complaint

 There are several ways to make a complaint to Northamptonshire Police.

-In person You can complain in person at your local station or any other station within Northamptonshire Police.
+In person - you can complain in person at your local station or any other station within the Northamptonshire Police area.
 A police officer or a member of police staff will speak to you about your complaint and will explain your options.

 Making your complaint

-Your complaint will be recorded by the Professional Standards Department (PSD) of Northamptonshire Police.
-PSDs have overall responsibility for recording and handling complaints about the conduct of individual officers or members of police staff.
-PSDs are completely separate from the officers or members of staff who are complained about.
+Your complaint will be recorded by the Northamptonshire Police Professional Standards Department (PSD).
+The Professional Standards Department has overall responsibility for recording and handling complaints about the conduct of individual officers or members of police staff.
+The team is completely separate from the officers or members of staff who are complained about.